apolinar1607/Professional-README-Generator/README.md

   ## Installation

-  To built this application, I need to install npm inquirer package.
+  To built this application, I installed npm inquirer package.

   ## Usage

-  A walkthrough video is generated and could be seen in the following link:
+  A walkthrough is created and could be seen in this link: https://drive.google.com/file/d/1ZYHU5vso3upIcBoUtan37lv7tc9LUwMW/view?usp=sharing

   ## License